B-cabrera/hwcalendar-mern/README.md

   - [ ] OR allowing scrolling to see all classes/hws

 ### Progress
-Current Phase: Implementing the ability to update classes Next Phase: Fixing problems
+Current Phase: Implementing the ability to update class name
+Next Phase: Fixing problems

 #### Contact